FezileMkhombe/SA-Online-Market/README.md

 # SA Online Mart

 ## Project Overview
-SA Online Mart is an e-commerce platform promoting local South African products, helping artisans and small businesses to reach a wider audience.
+SA Online Mart is an e-commerce platform  which promotes local South African products, helping small businesses to reach more customers.

 ## Features
 - Browse and search products